luontola/web-intro/databases.md

 ### Creating the database

 Add the following code to the beginning of your application.
-It will create a file `my-database.db` where all your data will be saved.
+It will create a `my-database.db` file where all your data will be saved.
 In that file it will create a *table* for storing the comments as *rows*.
-Each row will have three *columns* (id, author and message).
+The table will have four *columns* (id, name, comment and date).

 ```ruby
 require 'data_mapper'